-Coming off my first solo venture to Tokyo 3 months earlier, I’ll admit it; I was feeling prrrrreeeeetty good about myself.
-Two amazing destinations in 3 months?
+And now, two amazing destinations in 3 months?
 Are you kidding me?
-I never thought I’d be able to do that.
+I never thought I’d be able to do that!

-I’ve since gone to sooooo many more.
-And the addiction isn’t even close to letting off.
+I’ve since gone to so many more places and the addiction isn’t even close to letting off.

-That being said, now that I’m Batman and I’m traveling the world like a CHAMP, having been to 23 countries in 3 years when I began solo traveling, let me make one thing crystal clear:
+That being said, now that I’m Batman and traveling the world like a CHAMP, let me make one thing crystal clear:

 So if someone comes at you with a travel club membership, or a travel related MLM, politely backhand slap them to the face and tell them, Nacho Libre style, to GET THAT CORN OUTTA MY FACE!

-Even arriving at the Istanbul airport, there was this instant feeling I got of “Yeahhhh, I’m in the angry part of Europe now aren’t I?”
+Even arriving at the Istanbul airport, there was this instant feeling of “Yeahhhh, I’m definitely in the angry part of Europe now…”

-Standing in line to get my visa, which I had to get cuz I was staying overnight, there’s this loud shouting coming from the service counter: “Youuuu insuuult my wiiiiiffe!”
-And that was the guy who worked there.
-No joke.
+Standing in line to get my temporary visa which I had to get cuz I was staying overnight, there’s this loud shouting coming from the service counter: “Youuuu insuuuult my wiiiiiiffe!”

-When I first saw the overnight layover on the itinerary I wasn’t very happy.
-But thanks to Turkish Airlines policy, they set you up with a free room at a nearby hotel along with a free shuttle back and forth when this kind of thing happens.
+When I first saw the overnight layover on the itinerary a couple months prior, I wasn’t very happy.
+But, thanks to Turkish Airlines overnight layover policy, you’re hooked up with a free room at a nearby hotel for the night with a free shuttle back and forth to the airport.

-If I had arrived earlier or had more time, maybe I’d have gone and ventured into Istanbul.
-But arriving late at night, all I had time for was dinner and drinks at the hotel.
+If I had arrived earlier or had more time, maybe I’d have gone and ventured into the city.

-About 15 minutes pass, and then there it is again.
+About 15 minutes pass, and then, no joke, there it is again.

 “Hey my brother!
 Is this your first time in Istanbul?
 Why aren’t you out partying?”

-“Oh, yes!” he said, “I leave very early in morning too!
+“Oh yes!” he says, “I leave very early in the morning too!
 This is why I no sleep!”

 Strangely enough, this wouldn’t be the last of this guy.
-But that, bizarrely, comes several days from now.
+Bizarrely, he makes his way back into this adventure several days from now.

 “You waiting on the shuttle?”
 I ask.

-The dude sitting down with his luggage is roughly my age, and looks like a genuinely friendly guy.
-“Yes, I am,” he says, “Are you flying to Thessaloniki too?
+The dude is roughly my age and looks like a genuinely friendly guy.
+“Yes I am,” he says, “Are you flying to Thessaloniki too?
 That is where I’m from.”

-This was Panosh.
-A really nice, genuine dude from Thessaloniki.
-We sat and started talking as we waited for the shuttle, and then as it took us to the airport and we made our way through security, we realized, as luck would have it, that we were sitting right next to each other on the flight.
+We sat and started talking as we waited for the shuttle.
+When it arrived, we jumped in, made our way to the airport and then through check in and airport security, and as luck would have it, we realized we’re sitting right next to each other on the flight.

-On the flight he’s showing me pics of ski trips in the alps with his girlfriend, telling me of all the things I can’t miss while I’m Thessaloniki… just a really nice, helpful guy.
-And it made the quick flight go by even quicker.
+On the flight he’s showing me pics of past ski trips in the alps with his girlfriend and telling me all the things I can’t miss while I’m in Thessaloniki.

-We touch down and he tells me, “Eric, if you need anything at all, here’s my number.
-Me and my friends will be out and about in the city center tonight.
-If you want to come out, have some beers, or if you have any questions during your stay, don’t hesitate to text and ask.”
+“Eric, if you need anything at all here’s my number.
+Me and my friends will be in the city center tonight.
+If you want to come out and have some beers you can be my guest.”

-See that white tower in that last picture?
-It’s hard to miss.
 That’s Thessaloniki’s White Tower.
-Make your way up the spiraling rampway on the inside and it’s like you’re traveling through time learning all about the history of the tower and the city of Thessaloniki.
+Make your way up the spiraling ramp way on the inside and it’s like you’re traveling through time learning about all the history of the tower and the city of Thessaloniki.

 And once you get to the top, the view is unbeatable.

 By this time it was approaching sunset.
-I got on board, grabbed a beer from the bar, and off we went.
+I got on board, grabbed a beer, and off we went.

 The sky started turning orange against the blue waters, the breeze off the water was hitting just right.
 This was perfect.